Things to Know about Masai Mara

 Masai mara forms the northern-most part of the Mara-Serengeti ecosystem.
 The landscape is dotted with thorn trees, kopjes and craters, and the reserve is drained by its major rivers: the Sand, Talek and Mara Rivers.
 The Mara’s terrain is mostly open grassland with small seasonal rivers.

-Game drives in Masai Mara and the Wildebeest Migration
+Masai Mara Wildlife and the Wildebeest Migration

 The Mara is a rewarding safari destination which offers many unique experiences.
 It hosts over 95 species of mammals and over 570 recorded species of birds.
 With abundance of wildlife like elephant, buffalo, zebra, giraffe, hyena, and the Mara’s celebrated big cats: lion, leopard and cheetah.
 It’s also home to millions of wildebeests accompanied by zebras and gazelles that traverse the grassy plains during the annual migration as they move from Serengeti National Park in Tanzania and cross to Masai Mara in Kenya.
 A spectacular mass movement that is a must-see for all nature lovers.